taiki-e/checkout-action/README.md

 As of 2024-03-08, the latest version of `actions/checkout` that uses node20 [doesn't work on CentOS 7](https://github.com/actions/runner/issues/2906).

 Also, in `actions/*` actions, each update of the Node.js used increments the major version (it is the correct behavior for compatibility although), so workflows that use it require maintenance on a regular basis.
 (Unless you have fully automated dependency updates.)

+## Compatibility

+This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine, Fedora, CentOS, Alma, openSUSE, Arch).
+To use this action in self-hosted runners or in containers, at least the following tools are required:

+- bash

 ## Related Projects